What is Sales? Quick Guide & Examples (Definition of Sales)

 B2B sales tends to have a much longer sales cycle, requires more research, and leverages platforms like LinkedIn to research and reach out to prospects.

-A software company selling its software as a service (SaaS) via a subscription to another company is SaaS sales.
+SaaS sales is a software company selling its software as a service (SaaS) via a subscription to another company.
 A great SaaS sales example is Close, our CRM that helps sales teams — and specifically sales representatives — get more work done.

 A subset of B2B sales is Enterprise sales, which specifically targets large companies.
 The sales cycle in this type of sales can run for years, involve large contracts and complicated implementations, and multiple decision-makers.